 - New business development: Conducted feasibility studies and developed business plans for prospective businesses

-- Health care administration: Learned how a health care facility operated by rotating through the organization's various departments; Developed and implemented a significant project for the facility, such as established a programs to reduce staff turnover, developed emergency operations plans, and created a program to engage dementia patients.
+- Health care administration: Learned how a health care facility operated by rotating through the organization's various departments; Developed and implemented a significant project for the facility, such as established programs to reduce staff turnover, developed emergency operations plans, and created a program to engage dementia patients.

 - Human resource management: Conducted interviews and reference checks for prospective employees; Developed salary surveys; Helped maintain the benefits program and develop the salary structure; Developed HR policy manuals; Developed employee training programs.